Types of Hostplus super accounts

 - You’re not in paid employment.

-You can join HOSTPLUS by clicking on its products in Canstar’s superannuation comparison tables and then sign up online on its website, or call 1300 467 875 (available Monday to Friday between 8 am and 8 pm AEST).
+You can join Hostplus by clicking on its products in Canstar’s superannuation comparison tables and then sign up online on its website.

-Yes, HOSTPLUS Super has a dedicated online portal for super fund members.
+Yes, Hostplus has a dedicated online portal for super fund members.
 You can view your account balance online, access statements for your account, download super fund information and more.
-Access the online portal here.

-It’s important to check with your old super funds for information regarding costs such as exit fees and insurance cover you may lose if you switch super funds.
-If you have any questions or concerns about the rollover process, give HOSTPLUS Super a call on 1300 467 875.
+It’s important to check with your old super funds for information regarding any switching costs and any insurance cover you may lose if you switch super funds.

 - Personal details are up-to-date